kiwitcms/black-boxes/docs/design_candidates.md

 The goal for a user experiment is for the user to map out differences in the system and to recognize the bandwagon effect.
 This will prove useful in testing because no preexisting assumptions about a system will be made of a system based on the appearance of the system when not under load.

-## BOX 5 - Wason 2-4-6 box

-As presented by Alexander, with minor BOM and layout changes.

 ## BOX 6 - Linkage bias box (box with elements seemingly linked)

 The box presents a user with an erratic interface, in the top left corner there is a 2 digit display with a button under it.
 In the bottom right corner there is a set of two buttons and a digital potentiometer/rotary encoder.
 On the far right there is a single LED, and in the middle of the box there is an array of 3 LEDs.
 The goal of this box is to prove a linkage bias, if the user is asked to power on a single LED, which button will they choose?
 How do you start and stop the timer on the 2 digit display?
 This will go to show users that linkage although desirable in UX is not always a given when testing unknown systems.